ZadeE1/QuickNgp/README.md

-this may still have bugs and it would be appreciated if you create an issue post describing the bug
+this may still have bugs and it would be appreciated if you create an issue post describing your issue